SqanLive/Sorting-Tool/README.md

 ## Sorting-Tool

 Sorting tool based on a command line arguments input.
 Added 3 functions:
--finding biggest integer in integer based set of data, -finding the lingest word in String data,
+*finding biggest integer in integer based set of data, *finding the lingest word in String data,
--finding the longest line.
+*finding the longest line.

 trojka.java Added cmd argument -sortIntegers, used to access sorted data.
 Using ArrayList.